Harshalkatakiya/prettier-config/README.md

 # @harshalkatakiya/prettier-config

-**A shareable Prettier configuration by Harshal Katakiya, with built-in support for Tailwind CSS and a simple CLI setup command for your projects.**
+**A shareable Prettier configuration by Harshal Katakiya, with built-in support for Tailwind CSS and a simple CLI setup command to quickly integrate Prettier into your projects.**

 ---